 What to listen for:

 A better tech partner has a plan for this phase.
-They’ll talk about a warranty period for fixing bugs, a clear process for ongoing support, or different options for a monthly retainer.
+They’ll talk about a warranty period for fixing bugs, a straightforward process for ongoing support, or different options for a monthly retainer.
 A blank stare or a generic, “we’ll be here if you need us” is not a plan.
 Ask them to define what “here” actually means in practice.

 5. Will you tell me if my idea is bad?